Balance Center (located at the SMART Center)

 We recognize that balance difficulties are serious and can cause significant problems in conducting daily activities and leading a normal life.
 The Herdman trained staff at the Balance Center can help identify the cause of your symptoms and devise a personalized treatment program that will improve your balance and increase your functional independence.

 A physician’s order is required to schedule the initial appointment.
-For more information call 304.526.2076.
+For more information, please call 304.526.2691.